-8.2 Timed Control
+8.2 Timed control

-- a) A Timed Control will operate at the start and finish of every competitive racing section, e.g., the Start and End of the Prologue, Start and End of a competitive Racing Section, Start and End of a de-controlled section, entrance and exit of DSP and End of a Racing Section. - b) A Competitor's time of arrival at a Timed Control will be recorded by an official on a sequence sheet in hours, minutes and seconds and will be the official time used for purposes of calculating results. - c) Early departure from a Start Control ("jumped start") will carry a ten (10) minute penalty plus the time gained by departing early.
-Refer ART 20.1 (b) (i) - d) Missing a control, or failure to stop at a control, or ignoring a control official's instruction will carry a sixty (60) minute penalty.
-Refer ART 20.1 (e) (ii)
+- 8.2.1 A Timed Control will operate at the start and finish of every competitive racing section, e.g., the Start and End of Qualifying, Start and End of a competitive Racing Section, Start and End of a de-controlled section, entrance and exit of DSP and End of a Racing Section. - 8.2.2 A Competitor's time of arrival at a Timed Control will be recorded by an official on a sequence sheet in hours, minutes and seconds and will be the official time used for purposes of calculating results. - 8.2.3 Early departure from a Start Control ("jumped start") will carry a ten (10) minute penalty plus the time gained by departing early.
+Refer ART 20.1.2 (a). - 8.2.4 Missing a control, or failure to stop at a control, or ignoring a control official's instruction will carry a sixty (60) minute penalty.
+Refer ART 20.1.5 (b).

-8.3 Control Area
+8.3 Control area